ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 - Name the asset **PlayerControls** or **InputActions**.

 > [!WARNING]
-> If you started with the 3D core template a default **InputSystems_Actions** will already be included in the Assets folder.
+> If you started with the 3D core template, a default **InputSystems_Actions** will already be included in the Assets folder.
 To avoid confusion, go ahead and **delete this asset**.
-Also, note that if you have imported the Unity Character Controlle, it also has it's own _StarteAssets_ input actions asset.
+Also, note that if you have imported the Unity Character Controller, it also has its own _StarteAssets_ input actions asset.
 We will leave this asset for now.

 #### 2. **Open** the Input Action Asset
-- Double click on the newly created input asset
+- Double-click on the newly created input asset
-- In the **Input Actions Editor** dialog window, click **Auto-Save** on the right hand side of the screen.
+- In the **Input Actions Editor** dialog window, click **Auto-Save** on the right-hand side of the screen.
-  - This ensures any changes made in the editor will auto save if exited.
+  - This ensures any changes made in the editor will auto-save if exited.

 ---